 Administrative Security Access Request

 The following form initiates the process for gaining new or updating your existing administrative access to MyUNLV.
 All administrative users must complete the mandatory FERPA training and NSHE security form.
-The Security Access Request Form should be completed, after which a MyUNLV Support staff member will contact you regarding this request.
+The Staff Support Center request should be completed, after which a MyUNLV Support staff member will contact you regarding this request.

 Auditing a Class